open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

   references:
     expand: true
   repository:
-    url: ghcr.io/skarlso/demo-component # this should be where you transferred the component.
+    url: ghcr.io/skarlso/demo-component # this is where you transferred the component to
     secretRef:
       name: pull-secret
   version: